seidels/TiDeTree-Tutorial/README.md

 <figure>
     <a id="fig:death-rate"></a>
     <img style="width:100%;" src="figures/11-death-rate.png">
-    <figcaption>Figure 14: Specify the prior on the relative death rate.</figcaption>
+    <figcaption>Figure 14: The default prior on the relative death rate.</figcaption>
 </figure>

 Finally, we set a prior on the clock rate.